diptodeydip/Land_Registry_using_Hyperledger_Fabric/README.md

 # Product Description
 We have used :
-1. Hyperledger Fabric as our Blockchain Network .
+1. Hyperledger Fabric as our  private Blockchain Network .
 2. Node Js , Express Js as Web Framework.
 3. Handlebars as View Engine.